Updated 2025-02-12

 172.16.0.0/12 DRG

-For transit routing through a private IP
+Second, if you're transit routing through a private IP in the hub VCN:

 This image shows the route tables and rules required when setting up the scenario with a network virtual appliance in the hub VCN.